Sustainability

 MSCI Japan Empowering Women (WIN) Select Index Included since November 2019

-EcoVadis Sustainability Assessment Received a Silver Medal in May 2022
+EcoVadis Sustainability Assessment Received a Silver Medal since 2020 and a Bronze Medal in 2025

 Science Based Targets Certified for 1.5°C target in April 2022